 - reports on the quality of those jobs, including wages, healthcare, and full-time vs. part-time positions;

 - is collected in a central place and published (preferably on the Web) in a form that enables citizens to readily analyze deals or programs; and

 - is updated and released at least annually.

 With this information, we can see whether companies are in compliance with the agreements they signed, and find out if the government agencies administering the subsidies are doing anything to penalize noncompliant recipients.
 We can also see what our money has bought us – whether subsidies are promoting economic development that is benefiting community residents.

-About three dozen states have some form of company-specific online disclosure.
+Most states have some form of company-specific online disclosure, but the quality and completeness vary greatly.
 For a detailed analysis of state subsidy practices and links to state disclosure websites, see the January 2014 Good Jobs First report Show Us the Subsidized Jobs and its online appendices here.